Finding a Top Financial Advisor Firm in Edina, Minnesota

 Birchwood Financial Partners

-Birchwood Financial Partners is one of the more exclusive firms on this list, as they typically only accept new individual clients that have at least $1 million in investable assets.
-Unsurprisingly, the firm’s client base includes a good deal of high-net-worth individuals along with some non-high-net-worth individuals, pension plans, charitable organizations and businesses.
+Fee-only Birchwood Financial Partners is one of the more exclusive firms on this list, as they typically only accept new individual clients that have at least $1 million in investable assets, though this requirement is waivable.
+Unsurprisingly, the firm’s client base includes a good deal of high-net-worth individuals, along with non-high-net-worth individuals, pension plans, charitable organizations and businesses.

 Birchwood Financial Partners Background

-Birchwood was founded in 1990 under the name Kramer Lothrop Brewer Financial, Inc. Today, the firm is owned by Kay Kramer, Dana Brewer, Damian Winther, Bridget Handke and Steve Dixon, all of whom also work as financial advisors or investment managers.
+Birchwood Financial Partners was founded in 1990 under the name Kramer Lothrop Brewer Financial, Inc. Today, the firm is owned by Dana Brewer, Damian Winther, Bridget Handke, Rachel Infante and Steve Dixon, all of whom also work as financial advisors.

 Birchwood Financial Partners Investment Philosophy

-Birchwood Financial Partners combines ideas and practices like modern portfolio theory (MPT), strategic asset allocation and fundamental analysis to create its investment strategies.
-Firms that subscribe to MPT will attempt to maximize each client’s return according to their stated level of risk.
+Birchwood Financial Partners combines ideas and practices like modern portfolio theory , strategic asset allocation and fundamental analysis to create its investment strategies.
+Firms that subscribe to modern portfolio theory will attempt to maximize each client’s return according to their stated level of risk.

 The firm also thinks that the diversified allocation of asset classes in your portfolio is much more important for your long-term success than the individual securities you select within those asset classes.
 Consequently, the firm pays a great deal of attention to constructing the appropriate asset allocation for each client’s investment plan.

-Cornerstone Wealth Advisors has been offering financial services to its clients in some form or another since 1992.
-The firm manages $241 million in assets and works with more than 200 individual clients, some of whom have a high net worth.
-The fee-only firm does not maintain a minimum asset requirement.
+Cornerstone Wealth Advisors has been offering financial services to its clients since 2003.
+The firm manages millions in client assets and works with a few hundred individuals, most of whom have a high net worth.
+The firm does not maintain a minimum asset requirement.
+While there’s no minimum account size, the firm does have a minimum annual fee of $5,000 that could be cost prohibitive for some prospective clients.

 Cornerstone offers comprehensive financial planning services, consulting services and ongoing investment management services to its clients.
 Its financial planning prowess can involve cash flow planning, liability management, retirement distribution planning and income generation, education planning, income tax planning and management, estate planning and charitable giving.